19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 ### Procedure on arrest of persons, seizure of property or detention of aircraft and vessels

-201G\.—(1) Any person arrested or detained by a serviceman in exercise of his powers under section 201B(3) or (4) or 201C(9) shall be handed over to a police officer as soon as practicable, and section 66(3), (4) and (5) of the Criminal Procedure Code 2010 shall apply to that person as if he were handed over to the police officer under section 66(1) and (2) of that Code.
+201G\.—(1) Any person arrested or detained by a serviceman in exercise of his powers under section 201B(3) or (4) or 201C(9) shall be handed over to a police officer as soon as practicable, and section 66(3), (4) and (5) of the Criminal Procedure Code (Cap.
+68) shall apply to that person as if he were handed over to the police officer under section 66(1) and (2) of that Code.

 [15/2010 wef 02/01/2011]

+[Act 19 of 2018 wef 31/10/2018]

 (2) Where a serviceman has seized any thing or vehicle in exercise of his powers under section 201B(3) or (4) or 201C(9), the serviceman shall —